 Located about a 15-minute drive outside of the walled city, lies a colorful temple under indefinite construction.
 There’s even a sign out front that says “donate to indefinite construction” so at least they are upfront about it.
 I believe the incompletion of the temple to be symbolic of our religion-driven wars.
-Sadly, to have a temple where all religions could be practiced peacefully seems non-achievable, especially in this day and age with all the recent terrorist attacks.

 You cannot enter this building, and it’s a bit dilapidated if you look up close, but from the outside it is impressive and festive.

 5) Take Photos of Dragons Outside the Family Center

 A decent walk (or short Uber drive) from the Kremlin is the Family Center, a large cauldron-shaped building along the river.
 Kazan means “cup” or “bowl” which is what this building was shaped after.
 It is where couples go to register to be wed.
 I imagine that this is why there are statues of dragon families out front…?
 A bit of a strange place, and I’m unsure what the significance of the dragons were, but it looked very Sci-Fi.